-Based on the Schedule 13D filed with the SEC on February 8, 2021.
-Consists of 3,425,916 shares held of record by Perceptive Life Sciences Master Fund Ltd., or Perceptive.
+(1) Based on the Schedule 13D filed with the SEC on February 8, 2021.
+Consists of 3,425,916 shares held of record by Perceptive Life Sciences Master Fund Ltd.

+(&quot;Perceptive").
 The business address of Perceptive is 51 Astor Place, 10th Floor, New York, NY 10003.
 Perceptive Advisors LLC serves as the investment manager of Perceptive.
 Joseph Edelman is the managing member of Perceptive Advisors LLC and he may be deemed to beneficially own the shares held by Perceptive.
 Based on the most recently available Schedule 13G filed with the SEC on February 4, 2022.
-Consists of 2,455,684 shares held of record in aggregate by BlackRock (1)
+Consists of 2,455,684 shares held of record in aggregate by BlackRock Advisors, LLC, Aperio Group, LLC, BlackRock Asset Management Canada Limited, BlackRock Fund Advisors, BlackRock Asset Management Ireland Limited, BlackRock Institutional Trust Company, National Association, BlackRock Financial Management, Inc., and BlackRock Investment Management, LLC.
+Accordingly (2) BlackRock, Inc. may be deemed to be the beneficial owner of such securities.
+The address and principal office of BlackRock, Inc. is 55 East 52nd Street, New York, NY